 The work presented here has been limited to a single persistent CAP event in early February 2013.
 In order to obtain a more thorough understanding of how cloud microphysics and snow cover affect the evolution of persistent CAPs, their wind flow patterns, and resulting impacts on air quality, further studies are needed.
 A natural extension of this research would be to include a greater number of CAP cases over a range of initial and boundary conditions that could be verified with observational data from recent winters to examine the robustness of these findings.
 For example, many persistent CAPs with snow cover do not produce any clouds or fog within the basin.
 How do boundary-layer vertical structure, flows, and subsequent pollutant transport differ between clear and cloudy CAPs within the Uintah Basin?
 Additional modeling studies in other locations prone to wintertime ozone events, such as the Upper Green River Basin, would help determine how applicable the findings of this study may be.

 The microphysics modifications implemented to gauge the CAP sensitivity to cloud phase were very targeted and applied to achieve a specific effect.
-Further testing could be done with other microphysics schemes to determine if similar sensitivities are noted as well as implement appropriate controls so that the modifications only apply to CAP situations.
+Further testing could be done with other microphysics schemes to determine if similar sensitivities are noted and to implement appropriate controls so that the modifications only apply to CAP situations.

 Another challenge to model CAPs is the weakness of PBL schemes to handle low clouds, vertical temperature profiles, and mixing in stably stratified conditions.
-Most schemes generally allow for too much turbulent mixing, which results in boundary layers that are too deep (Holtslag 2013).
+Most schemes generally allow for too much turbulent mixing, which results in boundary layers that are too deep (Holtslag et al. 2013).
 Mesoscale forecast models also poorly forecast whether or not low clouds will form within a persistent CAP and when they will break up.
 They also have considerable uncertainty in representing surface variables, often leading to 2-m temperature warm biases, and in some cases poorly simulate the inversion above the boundary layer (Reeves et al. 2011; Shin and Hong 2011).
 Alternative PBL parameterizations, such as the Mellor-Yamada Nakanishi & Niino and Quasi-Normal Scale Elimination schemes, were not tested in this study, but may show some improvement for CAPs.
 Regardless, further work to improve parameterization schemes for modeling of very stable boundary layers and their impact on CAP simulations is needed (Baklanov et al. 2011), as well as a better understanding of the limitations and biases of various numerical parameterization schemes in CAP environments.

 Finally, snow cover and albedo were shown to have a prominent impact on CAP evolution and air quality.
-This study has highlighted the need for improvements in the representation of snow variables in meteorological and air quality models and analysis initialization fields in regions with shallow persistent snow cover.
+This study has highlighted the need for improvements in the representation of snow variables in meteorological and air quality models and analysis initialization fields in regions with shallow, persistent snow cover.
 Due to weaknesses in the NAM analysis, a prescribed snow field and albedo based on observational data was applied here.
 However, this approach is inefficient for operational settings.
 Proper treatment of snow using a snow physics model driven by local atmospheric and chemical properties may be needed to obtain a sufficiently accurate evolution of the snowpack and surface albedo.
-Application of the Noah Multi-Parameterization land surface model, which features a three-layer snow model (Niu et al. 2011), may be an approach to test.
+Application of the Noah Multi-Parameterization land surface model, which features a three-layer snow model (Niu et al. 2011), may be a useful approach to test.
 Additional research is also needed to understand the complex cycling of water over the thin snowpacks in the Uintah Basin and its impact on surface albedo, i.e., the interplay of very small sublimation rates, formation of ice fogs, and deposition of ice crystals back onto the snow surface.

 REFERENCES